Alex’s Newsletter

 Instead, our dev recommended we comment bugs right on the actual tickets.
 A simple idea, yet we hadn't thought of it until now.

-This significantly improved our testing processes.
+This significantly improved the speed and efficient of our testing processes.

 4. Involve the dev team